 Academic excellence can be understood as the ability to perform and excel in scholastic activities.
 While academic excellence is associated with superior performance and high grades, it is more than this alone.
 Academic excellence strives to maximize each student's development, intellectual capacities, and contributions to society.
-Among several strategies, those most relevant to the master plan and the campus's built environment include:
+Among several strategies, those most relevant to the Guidelines and the Campus's built environment include:

-- "Develop academic centers of excellence" - "Continue to support faculty, staff, and students (we note that 'faculty/staff working conditions are student learning conditions')" - "Foster active and engaged learning with high-impact practices" - "Increase utilization of our campus, including more support and opportunities for study abroad, as well as increased international student enrollment"
+- "Develop academic centers of excellence" - "Continue to support faculty, staff, and students (we note that 'faculty/staff working conditions are student learning conditions')" - "Foster active and engaged learning with high-impact practices" - "Increase utilization of our Campus, including more support and opportunities for study abroad, as well as increased international student enrollment"

-This master plan recommends land use and planning strategies that will encourage the university to develop in ways that promote academic excellence.
+These Guidelines recommend land use and planning strategies that will encourage the University to develop in ways that promote academic excellence.